gvdent/gvdent.github.io/_posts/2018-05-29-Lootboxing.md

 So
 [another](https://arstechnica.com/gaming/2018/05/op-ed-game-companies-need-to-cut-the-crap-loot-boxes-are-obviously-gambling/)([hn](https://news.ycombinator.com/item?id=17175941))
 thread popped up on my radar regarding loot boxes.
-This has been a hot topic the past... timeframe, with FIFA 18 potentially banned in the Netherlands because of them.
-I have quit Hearthstone because of them being so core to the gameplay.
+This has been a hot topic the past weeks, with FIFA 18 potentially banned in the Netherlands because of them.

 The distinction between whether a game is free-to-play or not does not really make much of a difference, games should be played to enjoy.
-When a games require engaging in acts of gambling to achieve power, it can't really hold my interest anymore.
-Personally I can't be bothered to put the hours in anymore, and spending money on the games makes me feel like I have to spend time on them as well, but that may just be me getting old.
+When a games require engaging in acts of gambling to achieve power, it can't really hold my interest.
+I can't be bothered to put the hours in anymore, and spending money on the games makes me feel like I have to spend time on them as well, which is no fun.
+But that may just be me getting old.

 > Seems to me like we are in a race to to the bottom in all parts of the
 > software and entertainment industry.